What's the link between salt and blood pressure?

 Salt - how much from where?

-On average, we in Britain eat about 9g of salt a day.
-That doesn’t sound like much; it’s about 1½ teaspoons.
+On average, we in Britain eat just over 8g of salt a day.
+That doesn't sound like much; it's nearly 1½ teaspoons.
 But this amount is still more than we need.
 We should be eating about 6g a day which equals about a teaspoonful.

-But to make things more complicated still, about ¾ of the salt we eat comes not from the salt we add to our food but the salt already in ready-prepared food, including cornflakes and many cakes!
+But to make things more complicated still, about three quarters of the salt we eat comes not from the salt we add to our food but the salt already in ready-prepared food, including cornflakes and many cakes!